telerik/blazor-docs/components/scheduler/appointments/edit.md

 </TelerikScheduler>

 @code {
     // Sample CUD operations over the local data
     // In a real case, carry the information over to the actual data source void UpdateAppointment(SchedulerUpdateEventArgs args)
     {
         SchedulerAppointment item = (SchedulerAppointment)args.Item;
         var matchingItem = Appointments.FirstOrDefault(a => a.Id == item.Id);
         if (matchingItem != null)
         {
             matchingItem.Title = item.Title;
             matchingItem.Description = item.Description;
             matchingItem.StartTime = item.StartTime;
             matchingItem.EndTime = item.EndTime;
             matchingItem.IsAllDay = item.IsAllDay;
         }

+        // save to the actual data source here
     }

     void AddAppointment(SchedulerCreateEventArgs args)
     {
         SchedulerAppointment item = args.Item as SchedulerAppointment;
         Appointments.Add(item);

+        // save to the actual data source here
     }

     void DeleteAppointment(SchedulerDeleteEventArgs args)
     {
         SchedulerAppointment item = (SchedulerAppointment)args.Item;
         Appointments.Remove(item);

+        // save to the actual data source here
     }

     //Handlers for application logic flexibility
     void EditHandler(SchedulerEditEventArgs args)
     {
         SchedulerAppointment item = args.Item as SchedulerAppointment;
-            if (item != null) // an edit operation, otherwise - an insert operation {
+        if (!args.IsNew) // an edit operation, otherwise - an insert operation {
             // you can prevent opening an item for editing based on a condition if (item.Title.Contains("vet", StringComparison.InvariantCultureIgnoreCase))
             {
                 args.IsCancelled = true;
             }
+        }
+        else
+        {
+            // get the time range of the slot the user clicked to add an appointment DateTime slotStart = item.StartTime;
+            DateTime slotEnd = item.EndTime;
         }
     }

     void CancelHandler(SchedulerCancelEventArgs args)
     {
         // you can know when a user wanted to modify an appointment but decided not to
         // the model you get contains the new data from the edit form so you can see what they did SchedulerAppointment item = args.Item as SchedulerAppointment;
     }

     // sample data and scheduler settings
     public DateTime StartDate { get; set; } = new DateTime(2019, 11, 29);